coldtobi/tobis_cl260_modifications/Carrier_E3DV6/README.md

 |          | 40x40 mm Fan with its screws                  |                                  |
 | 2-4      | IGUS 15mm Linear bearings                     | There is place for 2 in series, but it also works with just one per axis.  |

-## Assembly ##
+## TODO ##

-The metal inserts are ment to be "melt" into the main parts of the holder (HET1).
-Put on a screw, heat up the screw and push into the plasic part.
+- Illustrate the screws and inserts in the CAD
+- Reconstruct the fanducts.
+- Make the Piezo thing (and make it working).